grimmelm/ctech404/ctech402/module_3/M3_H5P_Strings-are-Sequences/exercise_specs.md

 d. <code>All of the above</code>

 Q7:<br>
-Examine the following code snippet and choose the proper output:
+Examine the following code block and choose the proper output:

  <pre>
  my_string = 'cat'